ezerod94/MyProject/src/README.md

 # src directory

-All src files are stored here.
+All source files are stored here.